MSK-ACCESS® MSK-ACCESS® stands for Analysis of Circulating cfDNA to Evaluate Somatic Status

-The MSK-ACCESS assay is a comprehensive liquid biopsy test that offers noninvasive cancer genomic profiling and disease monitoring.
-It involves the deep sequencing of 129 key cancer-associated genes selected from MSK’s solid tumor genomic-profiling assay, MSK-IMPACT™.
-MSK-ACCESS is designed to detect genetic alterations in cfDNA (cell-free DNA) specimens, such as blood and other body fluids
+The MSK-ACCESS® assay is a comprehensive liquid biopsy test that offers noninvasive cancer genomic profiling and disease monitoring.
+It involves the deep sequencing of 129 key cancer-associated genes selected from MSK’s solid tumor genomic-profiling assay, MSK-IMPACT®.
+MSK-ACCESS® is designed to detect genetic alterations in cfDNA (cell-free DNA) specimens, such as blood and other body fluids

-The Difference between MSK-IMPACT and MSK-ACCESS: The letters in MSK-IMPACT represent its full name of Integrated Mutation Profiling of Actionable Cancer Targets.
-MSK-IMPACT is a targeted tumor-sequencing test available to MSK patients.
+The Difference Between MSK-IMPACT® and MSK-ACCESS®: The letters in MSK-IMPACT® represent its full name of Integrated Mutation Profiling of Actionable Cancer Targets.
+MSK-IMPACT® is a targeted tumor-sequencing test available to Memorial Sloan Kettering Cancer Center (MSK) patients.
 It can detect mutations and other critical changes in the genes of both rare and common cancers.
-MSK-ACCESS allows for deeper sequencing coverage and higher sensitivity to detect mutations.
+MSK-ACCESS® allows for deeper sequencing coverage and higher sensitivity to detect mutations.